gpelouze/arxiv_rss_filter/README.md

 The script keeps an arXiv entry if at least one included author is in its author list, or if one included keyword is in the title or in the abstract.

+It is also possible to sort the entries instead of filtering them (eg. to make sure your filters don’t drop interesting entries).
+To do so, run `arxiv_rss_filter.py --sort`.

 ## Licence